waddal/Cryptography/README.md

 4. Asymmetric Encryption (Public-key cryptosystem) Instead of one key, it uses two keys that are linked.
 Private key is kept secret, Public key can be shared.

+5. Signing
+What is a digital signature?
+Sender of a message with use a private key to sign a hash of the original message.
+The private key guarantees authenticity and the hash guarantees the message cant be tampered with because it would produce an entirely different signature.
+The recipient can then use the public key to validate the authenticity of the message.